leonhsu95/portfolio/README.md

 ## Improvements
 - The site can be more dynamic in animation and can take inspiration from awwwards.com websites.
-- Contact Form can have js regex for validation and website can be hosted and turned into php to make Contact Form work.
+- Contact Form may have potential error on Herkou, will have to test further to pass OAuth Credentials.

 ## Tests